brentvollebregt/nitratine.net/posts/convert-py-to-exe/post.md

 ## Adding Other Files
 Since pyinstaller only searches for Python files, you need to add data files like images, databases and JSON files yourself.
 To do this, simply provide the [`--add-data`](https://pyinstaller.readthedocs.io/en/v3.3.1/spec-files.html#adding-data-files) flag with the source and destination of your file as many times as required.

 As described in the documentation, to use this flag, it must be formatted as `--add-data SRC;DST`.
 SRC is the source file path of the file you want to add, for example `C:\Users\me\Desktop\my-image.jpg`, this can be either an absolute or relative path to the current working directory.
 DST is the destination in the packaged folder/executable.
 I recommend using a `.` to put a file in the root path.
-You can also specify a folder, for example `images` which will then create a folder named `images` and copy the file to there.
+You can also specify a folder, for example, `images` which will then create a folder named `images` and copy the file to there.

 An example of this is when I want to put the file `C:\my-file.png` into the `img\` folder in the packaged folder/executable.
-To do this I would use `--add-data "my-file.png";"img/"` *(I used `"` so spaces in either paths don't cause errors)*.
+To do this I would use `--add-data "my-file.png";"img/"` *(I used `"` so spaces in the paths don't cause errors)*.
 Now in Python, I will need to look in the img\ folder in the root of the packaged folder/executable to get the image.

 If you can't get this to work, I recommend trying out my project called auto-py-to-exe mentioned below.
 The application takes care of moving extra files and many other things so you don't have to.

 > The separator between the SRC and DST can be different on different platforms.
 Windows uses `;` whereas most other operating systems like OSX and Linux use `:`.

 ## End Notes
-You can combine these flags to make things like onefile executables with no console and an icon by using a statement like : ```pyinstaller -w -F -i {icon location} {python file}```
+You can combine these flags to make things like onefile executables with no console and an icon by using a statement like: ```pyinstaller -w -F -i {icon location} {python file}```

 ## Auto PY to EXE
-In March 2018 I created an application that allows you to create executables really easily from Python scripts.
+In March 2018 I created an application that allows you to create executables easily from Python scripts.
 It is a simple graphical interface built with Eel in Python and uses pyinstaller in the background.

 {% with video_id="OZSZHmWSOeM" %}{% include 'blog-post-embedYouTube.html' %}{% endwith %}